markqvist/LibAPRS/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 ---
 name: "\U0001F41B Bug Report"
-about: Report a reproducible bug
+about: Report a reproducible bug.
+Do NOT use this for ideas, features or help requests.
 title: ''
 labels: ''
 assignees: ''